 In a high-net-worth divorce, the division of marital assets is the most complicated aspect of the process.
-Siegel & Kaufman, P.C. focuses our practice on these cases and all of our attorneys have highly developed skills in this particular area of law.
+Siegel, Colin & Kaufman focuses our practice on these cases and all of our attorneys have highly developed skills in this particular area of law.
 We understand your concerns and work with efficiency to protect your interests and obtain the best outcome possible.
 Our emphasis is on out-of-court solutions, but we are highly motivated litigators when called for.
 We keep clients informed and involved throughout the case, while protecting financial interests in divorce.

 Connecticut divides marital assets using equitable distribution.
 Connecticut law is unique in that assets are subject to division without regard to:

 - Title or legal ownership - It doesn't matter which spouse's name is on the property.

 - Date of acquisition - Whether the property was obtained before or during the marriage, or after separation, it is still subject to division.

 Our team of highly trained attorneys understands the best way to manage property division in high-asset divorces and is prepared to work tirelessly to obtain results that work for you.

 Equitable distribution is not a straight 50/50 division of assets.
 Instead, the court considers many factors in a division of marital property in Connecticut.
 These include: